vmware-archive/nsxraml/md-version/nsxvapi.md

 mappings, delete the securityGroupBindings parameter.

-You can add or update actions for the security policy by editing the actionsByCategory parameter.
+You can add or update actions for the security policy by editing the **actionsByCategory** parameter.
 To remove all actions (belonging to all categories), delete the actionsByCategory parameter.
 To remove actions belonging to a specific category, delete the block for that category.

+To enable RDSH, TCP strict, or stateless TCP for a category, use the **attributesByCategory** parameter.
+This parameter is optional.
+Category has two attributes: name and value.
+Name is a string, for example, *RDSH*, and value is either *true* or *false*.

 **Method history:**

 Release | Modification
 --------|-------------
-6.4.0 | Method updated. **tag** parameter added.
+6.4.0 | Method updated.
+Added **tag** parameter.
 You can specify  *tag* for the firewall rule.
+6.4.0 | Method updated.
+Added **attributesByCategory** parameter to enable RDSH, TCP strict, or stateless TCP in a category.

 * **delete** *(secured)*: Delete a security policy.